George-LabX/raspicluster/Tutorial/2remote_setup.md

 # Remote Control Setup
-#### In this tutorial, "remote" will be refering to the PC acting as a controller for the setup.
+#### In this tutorial, "remote" will be refering to the AWOW mini PC controlling the setup and Raspberry Pis (RPis).
 #
-Now that the RPis have been built, Ubuntu partitioned on your remote device, and SD Cards flashed with the OS system, the next step is programming the remote itself.
-The following procedure has been adapted from the [GitHub](https://github.com/alexcwsmith/PiRATeMC/tree/master/networking) mentioned in [Centanni and Smith (2023)](https://www.sciencedirect.com/science/article/pii/S2772392523000512), with a few steps we included for user accessibility as they were not intuitive during our setup nor referenced.
+Now that the RPis have been built, Ubuntu partitioned on your remote, and SD Cards flashed with the OS system, the next step is programming the remote itself.
+The following procedure has been adapted from the [GitHub](https://github.com/alexcwsmith/PiRATeMC/tree/master/networking) mentioned in [Centanni and Smith (2023)](https://www.sciencedirect.com/science/article/pii/S2772392523000512), with a few steps we included for user accessibility as they were not intuitive during our setup.

-The first thing to do is to find a location that is best centralized or suited for your design to place the Cisco Catalyst 3650 (or other switchboard) and plug it into a power outlet and wait about five minutes for it to boot itself up with no lights blinking on the front left panel, then connect the remote to the switch by ethernet to one of its front ports.
-Log into your Ubuntu machine and open the Terminal application by finding the icon or by pressing “ctrl+alt+T” and install the necessary packages:
+The first thing to do is to find a location that is best centralized or suited for your design to place the Cisco Catalyst 3650 (or other switchboard) and plug it into a power outlet and wait about five minutes for it to boot itself up with no lights blinking on the front panel.
+Once done, connect the remote to the switch by ethernet to one of its 24 front ports.
+Log into your Ubuntu machine and open the Terminal application by finding the icon or by pressing “ctrl+alt+T” and install the necessary packages with this code block:
 ```bash
 sudo apt install openssh-server
 sudo apt install isc-dhcp-server
 sudo apt install bind9
 sudo apt install clusterssh
 ```
-Once done, click the links below that can be found in the [prog_files](https://github.com/George-LabX/raspicluster/tree/main/prog_files) folder that will take you to the respective codes on the GitHub site, then copy and paste them into a Text Editor file:
+Once done, click the links below that can be found in the [prog_files](https://github.com/George-LabX/raspicluster/tree/main/prog_files) folder that will take you to the respective codes on this GitHub site, then either copy and paste them into a Text Editor file or download them:

 [01-network-manager-all.yaml](https://github.com/George-LabX/raspicluster/blob/main/prog_files/01-network-manager-all.yaml)
 [dhcpd.conf](https://github.com/George-LabX/raspicluster/blob/main/prog_files/dhcpd.conf)